Kartika Purnima: Kartikeya

-Hindu rituals
+Hinduism

-Kartik Purnima is closely associated with Prabodhini Ekadashi, which marks the end of Chaturmas, a four-month period when Vishnu is believed to sleep.
+Kartika Purnima is closely associated with Prabodhini Ekadashi, which marks the end of the chaturmasya, a four-month period when Bhagwan Vishnu is believed to sleep.
 Prabodhini Ekadashi signifies the awakening of the god.
-Chaturmas penance ends on this day.
-Many fairs that begin on Prabodhini Ekadashi end on Kartik Purnima, Kartik Purnima usually being the most important day of the fair.
+Many fairs that begin on Prabodhini Ekadashi end on Kartika Purnima, Kartika Purnima usually being the most important day of the fair.
 Fairs that conclude on this day include Prabodhini Ekadashi celebrations at Pandharpur and Pushkar Fair.
-Kartik Purnima is also the last day to perform the Tulsi Vivah ceremony, which can be performed from Prabodhini Ekadashi.
+Kartika Purnima is also the last day to perform the Tulasi Vivaha ceremony, which can be performed from Prabodhini Ekadashi.

-Also, it is believed that on this day, Vishnu returns to his abode after completing his stay in Bali, another reason why the day is known as Deva-Diwali.
+Also, it is believed that on this day, Bhagwan Vishnu returns to his abode after completing his stay with king Mahabali, another reason why the day is known as Deva-Diwali.

-In Pushkar, Rajasthan, the Pushkar Fair or Pushkar mela commences on Prabodhini Ekadashi and continues till Kartik Purnima, the latter being the most important.
+In Pushkar, Rajasthan, the Pushkar Fair or Pushkar mela commences on Prabodhini Ekadashi and continues till Kartika Purnima, the latter being the most important.
 This fair is held in honour of the god Brahma, whose temple stands at Pushkar.
-A ritual bath on Kartik Purnima in the Pushkar Lake is considered to lead one to salvation.
-It is believed circling the three Pushkars on Kartik Purnima is highly meritorious.
+A ritual bath on Kartika Purnima in the Pushkar Lake is considered to lead one to salvation.
+It is believed circling the three Pushkars on Kartika Purnima is highly meritorious.
 Sadhus gather here and stay from Ekadashi to full moon day in caves.
-About 200,000 people and 25,000 camels assemble in Pushkar for the fair.
-Pushkar fair is Asia's largest camel fair.
+About 200,000 people and 25,000 camels assemble in Pushkar for the fair, which is Asia's largest camel fair.

-A ritual bath at a tirtha (a sacred water body like a lake or river) at a pilgrimage centre is prescribed on Kartik Purnima.
-This holy bath is known as "Kartik snana".
+A ritual bath at a tirtha (a sacred water body like a lake or river) at a pilgrimage centre is prescribed on Kartika Purnima.
+This holy bath is known as "Kartika snana".
 A holy bath at Pushkar or in the Ganges river, especially at Varanasi is deemed as most auspicious.
-Kartik Purnima is the most popular day for bathing in the Ganges at Varanasi.
+Kartika Purnima is the most popular day for bathing in the Ganges at Varanasi.
 The devotees also take a bath in the evening during moonrise and offer worship by way of six prayers such as Shiva sambuti, Satait and so forth.